What Does a Dental Hygienist Do Irvine, CA

 Proper oral care at the dentist also requires documentation of treatment and the condition of the patient's mouth and teeth.
-The dental hygienist works with Sedation and Implant Dentistry Irvine to document the condition of the gums, teeth, and screening results.
+The dental hygienist works with Total Care Implant Dentistry to document the condition of the gums, teeth, and screening results.
 Effective record-keeping helps providers monitor possible problem areas.

 “Effective record-keeping helps providers monitor possible problem areas.”

 Check out what others are saying about our dental services on Yelp: What Does a Dental Hygienist Do in Irvine, CA

 When a Dental Hygienist Treats Patients

 Dental hygienists are usually involved in a patient's regular, routine cleaning appointment.
 It is vital to schedule periodic appointments according to the dentist's recommendations.
 During a standard appointment, the patient may start treatment with the dental hygienist.
 Here are the parts of the visit where a dental hygienist may be involved:

 - Health History: Before starting any examination or cleaning, the dental hygienist may first review the patient’s health and history.
 The dental provider reviews the patient’s dental records and health information.
 Then, the provider may discuss the patient’s concerns before going to the next step of the appointment.